Antiquake-rs/antiquake-rs/DEVNOTES.md

 - turn spawn_entity_from_map -> execute program   back on (for progs.dat)
--complete the progs.dat engine ?  or build something else ??  (depends on trenchbroom output)

 -Try to import a map from trenchbroom and see if we can load it